An interior proximal gradient method for nonconvex optimization: Conclusions

 \section{Conclusions}

 We proposed an interior point (IP) method for nonsmooth minimization subject to smooth inequality constraints, where the inner barrier subproblems are addressed by means of proximal gradient iterations.
 The methodology is an extension to a fully nonconvex setting of the PIPA algorithm proposed in \cite{chouzenoux2020proximal}, and aims at bridging the gap between IP and proximal algorithms, the former being the methods of choice for coping with complex constraints and the latter being well suited for large-scale nonsmooth problems.
 The result is a warm-startable iterative scheme whose output are approximate KKT-optimal pairs for the problem.

-On the downsides, the method suffers from the slow tail convergence that is typical of first-order methods.
-While a direct generalization is far from trivial, a thorough investigation on quasi Newton--type variants along the lines of \cite{stella2017forward,themelis2018forward} is planned for future work.
-Other interesting developments include gaining a deeper understanding on the choice of barrier parameters and inner tolerances to improve convergence and output quality.
+Our analysis of proximal gradient iterations is novel, offering weaker conditions to ensure convergence results in the fully nonconvex setting.